FBI Ten Most Wanted Fugitives, 2000s: FBI Ten Most Wanted Fugitives to begin the 2000s

 The modern header with blue border used by the FBI on top Ten Fugitive wanted posters since at least 2002, on both the FBI internet web site and in public presentations of the wanted posters.

-FBI Most Wanted Fugitives added during the 2000s
+FBI Ten Most Wanted Fugitives added during the 2000s

 The list of the most wanted fugitives listed during the 2000s fluctuated throughout the decade.
 As before, spots on the list were occupied by fugitives who had been listed in prior years, and still remained at large.
 The list includes (in FBI list appearance sequence order):